-The ADMT has updated the pre-processed meteorological data for the state of Texas, which includes the ADJ U\ default option using the updated version of AERMET (Version 19191).
+The ADMT has created pre-processed meteorological data for the state of Texas using AERMET Version 22112.

 The methodology and rationale for selecting and processing the meteorological data are described below.
 In addition, justification and changes made in previous updates have been incorporated in the following sections.